-ENL-400XX (15 credits)

-Keele offers advanced English modules for international students who are undertaking postgraduate study.
-These are delivered via Language Centre.
-These modules develop the specific vocabulary, writing, critical reading, oral communication and study skills needed for success with academic assignments at postgraduate level.
-A module can be included in the 180 credits for the degree or in addition to it.
+Academic English for Postgraduate Students - ENL-40005 (15 credits) An advanced English module for international students who are undertaking postgraduate study at Keele University and have been evaluated as needing academic English support by the Language Learning Unit.
+The module develops the specific vocabulary, writing, critical reading, oral communication and study skills needed for success with academic assignments at postgraduate level.
+A student's placement on ENL-4005 based on a diagnostic language assessment on arrival and completed in their first Semester at Keele.
+This module can be included in the degree as an additional 15 credits.